rickscode/rickscode/README.md

 -  Hi, I’m Rick
--  I’m interested in travelling and solving problems with code and technology.
+-  I’m interested in travelling and solving problems with programming and technology.
--  I work as a Dev in Fin-Tech and also volunteered with Code Your Future.
+-  I work as a Junior Dev in Fin-Tech and also volunteered with Code Your Future.
--  I’m still self-learning Web Development and Solutions Architecture.
+-  I’m still constantly learning Programming and Solutions Architecture.

 <!---